lqueryvg/sud/readme.txt

 UniqueConstraint

-    UniqueConstraint ensures that there are no repeated values within a cell group.
+    UniqueConstraint ensures there are no repeated values within a cell group.

     When a cell value becomes known, the value is removed from the